OK1CTR/PistonPump/README.md

 ## DC Motor control

-- PWM resolution is 8 bit (256 steps from 0 to maximum power).
+- PWM resolution is 12 bit (4096 steps from 0 to maximum voltage).
 - PWM frequency is 1 kHz
 (first experiments)